syncfusion-content/wpf-docs/wpf/TreeGrid/Getting-Started.md

 #### Binding self-relational data in SfTreeGrid

-SfTreeGrid supports to bind self-relational data by setting [SfTreeGrid.ParentPropertyName](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.TreeGrid.SfTreeGrid.html#Syncfusion_UI_Xaml_TreeGrid_SfTreeGrid_ParentPropertyName) and [SfTreeGrid.ChildPropertyName](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.TreeGrid.SfTreeGrid.html#Syncfusion_UI_Xaml_TreeGrid_SfTreeGrid_ChildPropertyName) properties where tree structure is formed based on these two properties.
+WPF TreeGrid (SfTreeGrid) supports to bind self-relational data by setting [SfTreeGrid.ParentPropertyName](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.TreeGrid.SfTreeGrid.html#Syncfusion_UI_Xaml_TreeGrid_SfTreeGrid_ParentPropertyName) and [SfTreeGrid.ChildPropertyName](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.TreeGrid.SfTreeGrid.html#Syncfusion_UI_Xaml_TreeGrid_SfTreeGrid_ChildPropertyName) properties where tree structure is formed based on these two properties.

 `SfTreeGrid.ParentPropertyName` – Denotes the property in data object which is used to identify the root nodes.
 `SfTreeGrid.ChildPropertyName` - Denotes the property in data object which is used identify its parent by matching the property value with `ParentPropertyName` property value of other data objects.